JuliaQUBO/ToQUBO.jl/docs/src/manual/2-model.md

 [DisjunctiveProgramming.jl](https://github.com/infiniteopt/DisjunctiveProgramming.jl)
 and solved through ToQUBO when they are reformulated with `Indicator()`.
-In that workflow, `DisjunctiveProgramming.jl` turns logical disjuncts into JuMP/MOI indicator constraints, and ToQUBO compiles those indicator constraints into the QUBO objective.
+In that workflow, `DisjunctiveProgramming.jl` turns logical disjuncts into JuMP/MOI indicator constraints.
+ToQUBO then compiles those affine or quadratic indicator constraints into the QUBO objective.
 Add `DisjunctiveProgramming.jl` to your project environment when using this workflow.

 ToQUBO's maintained GDP support boundary is this indicator-constraint compilation path. `DisjunctiveProgramming.jl` remains the modeling and